mrcjkb/haskell-tools.nvim/README.md

     -- ...
     haskell = { -- haskell-language-server options
       formattingProvider = 'ormolu',
-      checkProject = true, -- Setting this to true could have a performance impact on large monorepos.
+      checkProject = true, -- Setting this to true could have a performance impact on large mono repos.
       -- ...
     }
   }